 This publication is available at https://www.gov.uk/government/publications/notice-3001-special-procedures-for-the-union-customs-code/annex-a

 Customs warehousing can benefit traders who import goods because it offers a storage facility that delays duty and/or import VAT payments until the goods leave the customs warehousing procedure or enter another customs procedure.
-Customs warehouses are operated by warehousekeepers, who must be authorised by HM Revenue and Customs (HMRC).
+Customs warehouses are operated by warehouse keepers, who must be authorised by HMRC.

 Traders can either store their goods in an existing customs warehouse or ask HMRC for authority to set up their own customs warehouse on their own premises.
-Goods imported from outside the EU are eligible for storage in a customs warehouse, and Common Agricultural Policy (CAP) and union goods may also be stored on the premises of a customs warehouse in certain circumstances.
+Goods imported from outside the UK and EU are eligible for storage in a customs warehouse, and Common Agricultural Policy (CAP) and EU goods may also be stored on the premises of a customs warehouse in certain circumstances.